eflexsystems/ember-infinity/README.md

 ### JSON Request/Response Customization

-By default, `ember-infinity` will send pagination parameters as part of a GET request as follows
+By default, `@eflexsystems/ember-infinity` will send pagination parameters as part of a GET request as follows

 ```
 /items?per_page=5&page=1